racket/rhombus/rhombus/0000-rhombus.md

     wear_hat()
 ```

-_Even if you don't normally use DrRacket, you should proabably try it
+_Even if you don’t normally use DrRacket, you should proabably try it
-while reading this proposal, since that's where the syntax coloring
+while reading this proposal, since that’s where the syntax coloring
 and indentation support for `#lang shrubbery` and `#lang rhombus` are
 currently implemented.
 Syntax coloring uses the same lexer as the
-language's implementation, so it can't get out of sync.
+language’s implementation, so it can’t get out of sync.
 For
 indentation, hit Tab to cycle through the possible indentations for a
 line (based on preceding lines).
 If multiple lines are selected, then
 Tab cycles through possibilities for the first selected line and
 shifts remaining lines by same amount.
 There should be some way to
-normalize indentation while preserving the current parse, but that's
+normalize indentation while preserving the current parse, but that’s
 not yet implemented._

 A `|` is allowed only within a block, and it also starts a subblock on
 the right-hand side of the `|`.
 Each subsequent `|` at the same
 indentation creates a new subblock.
 Shrubbery notation allows `|` only
 within a block whose groups all contain an immediate `|` subblock.
 A
 block of `|` subblocks is an _alts-block_.
-A `:` isn't needed or
+A `:` isn’t needed or
 allowed before the first `|` in an _alts-block_, because the `|`
 itself is enough of an indication that a _alts-block_ is starting.